phairlab/berta-ai-scribe/README.md

 ### Transcription Services

-OS Jenkins Scribe supports three transcription services:
+OS Jenkins Scribe supports four transcription services:

-1. **AWS Transcribe**: High-accuracy transcription service from AWS with medical terminology support
+1. **Parakeet MLX** (Default): Local, fast transcription using Apple's MLX framework
-2. **OpenAI Whisper**: State-of-the-art speech recognition model with high accuracy and multilingual support
+2. **OpenAI Whisper**: State-of-the-art speech recognition via OpenAI API
-3. **WhisperX**: Enhanced version of Whisper optimized for medical terminology and faster processing
+3. **WhisperX**: Enhanced local Whisper with better accuracy and speed
+4. **AWS Transcribe**: Cloud-based transcription with medical terminology support

 The transcription service is configurable via the `TRANSCRIPTION_SERVICE` environment variable.

 ### Language Model Services

-The application can work with multiple language model providers:
+The application supports four language model providers:

+1. **Ollama** (Default): Local open-source models (any models available in `ollama list`)
-1. **OpenAI Models**: Integration with GPT models via OpenAI API
+2. **OpenAI**: GPT-4o via OpenAI API
-2. **Azure Cognitive Services**: Microsoft's AI services for text processing
-3. **AWS Bedrock**: Access to foundation models via AWS Bedrock including Llama 3 and Claude 3
+3. **AWS Bedrock**: Meta Llama 3.3 70B, Llama 3.1 405B/70B, Claude 3.7 Sonnet
-4. **Cortex Models**: Integration with specialized models for medical text generation
+4. **VLLM**: Self-hosted inference server for large models

 The system will automatically use the best available model based on your configuration.
 For the local deployment we will be using gpt-4o via OpenAI API and for the AWS deployment we will be using Llama3.3 70b.